 What is Linux Mint?

 Linux Mint was created in 2006 by Clement Lefebvre (Clem) who continues to run the project.
 Linux Mint is used by millions of people.
-It comes in four different editions (Desktop Environments): Cinnamon, MATE, Xfce and KDE.
+It comes in three different editions (Desktop Environments): Cinnamon, MATE and Xfce.

 Is the Linux Mint operating system like other OSes?

 What is linux?

 Technically, Linux is the kernel (the core) of the OS, but in common usage, Linux means the whole OS.
 The kernel along with device drivers, build programs, utility/tool programs, a boot loader and other programs comprise the greater OS.

 What is the definition of…?

 What is the latest version of Linux Mint?

 There are three Desktop Environments available for Linux Mint: Cinnamon, MATE and Xfce.
 LM KDE was DISCONTINUED.

 How do I choose a Desktop Environment (DE)?